dimianx/aruco_fractal_tracker/README.md

 ### Prerequisites

 - **ROS2**: Make sure you have ROS2 installed on your system.
-This package has been tested with ROS2 FOXY, but it should work with other ROS2 distributions as well.
+This package has been tested with ROS2 Foxy, but it should work with other ROS2 distributions as well.
 - **OpenCV**: For image processing.
 - **[ArUco Library](https://sourceforge.net/projects/aruco)**: Required for marker detection.